Ask Securities Lawyer 101 l Short Sale Q & A

 Another form of manipulation can occur when the Short Seller shorts a large percentage of the public float of the security he’s trading.
 Under these circumstances, it may be difficult for the Short Seller to establish that he intended to cover.
 His broker may also have difficulty showing that he acted reasonably in accepting the Short Seller’s order.

-Answer: If you believe your company has been the victim of illegal short selling then you should report the activity to:
+A. If you believe your company has been the victim of illegal short selling then you should report the activity to:

 FINRA – Regulatory Tips

 For further information about this securities law blog post, please contact Brenda Hamilton, Securities Attorney at 101 Plaza Real S, Suite 202 N, Boca Raton, Florida, (561) 416-8956, by email at [email protected] or visit www.securitieslawyer101.com.
 This securities law blog post is provided as a general informational service to clients and friends of Hamilton & Associates Law Group and should not be construed as, and does not constitute, legal and compliance advice on any specific matter, nor does this message create an attorney-client relationship.
 For more information about going public and the rules and regulations affecting the use of Rule 144, Form 8K, crowdfunding, FINRA Rule 6490, Rule 506 private placement offerings and memorandums, Regulation A, Rule 504 offerings, SEC reporting requirements, SEC registration statements on Form S-1 , IPO’s, OTC Pink Sheet listings, Form 10 OTCBB and OTC Markets disclosure requirements, DTC Chills, Global Locks, reverse mergers, public shells, direct public offerings and direct public offerings please contact Hamilton and Associates at (561) 416-8956 or [email protected].
 Please note that the prior results discussed herein do not guarantee similar outcomes.

 101 Plaza Real South, Suite 202 North